-The task force is addressed to students of 5th course of medical university for helping to study of some parts of internal medicine in field of cardiovascsular diseases.
-It includes the use of contemporary tools for identification of congenital and acquired heart diseases, coronary artery disease, arterial hypertension, heart failure, arrhythmias, pericardial diseases etc., including objectives, laboratory studies, genetic investigations, biopsy materials, X-ray, multidetector CT, angiography, MRI procedures.
-Etiology and pathophisiology are discussed also separately for each of cardiovascular disorders.
-Diagnostic algorithm and procedures choosing are considered obligatory with an elucidation of contemporary management and prevention of cardiovascular diseases.
-This book has been written in a concise and easy assimilable style to enable rapid understanding of the cardiovascular diseases.
-It has been structured in a format that incorporates information for quickly reminding and squeezes are applied also.
-Hopefully, in some way, all of the effort and expertise brought together here will help advance this field.
+The guide is addressed to students of 5th course of medical university for helping to study of some parts of internal medicine in field of the management of cardiovascsular diseases.
+This gives direct access to the most valuable in-depth information on the many causes of these conditions, early warning signs, diagnosis, treatment options, some pieses of advice for caretakers, preventative therapy, and support.
+The chapters consist of contemporary tools for identification of congenital and acquired heart diseases, acute and chronic coronary syndromes, arterial hypertension, heart failure, arrhythmias, pericardial diseases etc. The guide also includes the current principles regarding interpretations of laboratory tests, genetic investigations, biopsy materials, as well as data that are received from X-ray, multidetector CT, invasive and non-invasive angiography, MRI procedures.
+Diagnostic algorythms and therapies of cardiovascular diseases are given in close connection with evidence-based medicine and current clinical recommendations of scientific communities with high levels of scientific reputation.
+This guide has been structured in a certain format that is bets fitted to conviniet use.
+Hopefully, in some way, all of the efforts and kinds of expertise, which are brought together here, will help you in advance.